 Stonehenge is a UNESCO World Heritage Site and an English Heritage site (the National Trust cares for the surrounding landscape) and is situated in the county of Wiltshire close to the cathedral city of Salisbury.
-The stones were raised 4500 years ago as an ancient temple by prehistoric people.
+Travelling to Stonehenge from London takes approximately 2 1/2 hours.

-When you are visiting Stonehenge you will arrive at the visitor’s centre was our first port of call.
-It consists of a very good exhibition, a café and a gift shop as well as an outdoor gallery where the reconstructed Neolithic houses can be found.
-As I mentioned the exhibition is very good we spent quite some time looking at the exhibition and learning more about Stonehenge and the surrounding area.
+The visitor’s centre at Stonehenge consists of an exhibition, a café and a gift shop as well as an outdoor gallery where the reconstructed Neolithic houses can be found.
+The exhibition is very good we spent quite some time reading and learning more about Stonehenge and the surrounding area.

 Can you imagine lugging one of these across half the country!?!!

 There are buses that then take you up to the stones themselves.
 When I last came to the site the visitor centre was across the very busy A303 but that has now been demolished and the larger visitor centre built a little bit further away from the stones.
 Although it was a breezy, cold and rainy April day there were still a lot of visitors to the stones – such is their attraction.

 The free shuttle bus ride leaves from the visitor centre and takes 10 minutes to get to the stones.

 There is a free audio guide available to download from the Apple App Store or Google Play Store or you can pick up an audio guide at the site (cost £3.00)

 IMAGES OF STONEHENGE

 The surrounding landscape is full of barrows – Bronze Age burial mounds.
 And standing at Stonehenge you really get a sense of how it looked during prehistoric times.

 The heel stone – during the summer solstice the sun rises behind the heel stone and its rays shine into the heart of Stonehenge.